 Use Case #3 – Predictive models to prevent Opioid abuse

 A state agency needed a clear understanding of the challenges it was facing from opioid addiction.
 The agency, which was tasked with reducing death rates due to abuse, engaged with WWT to develop predictive models that would help combat the issue.

-Using big data analytics methodologies, WWT began by merging disparate datasets from previously disconnected sources, aligned and integrated the data, then de-identified the datasets using custom tools built by WWT scientists.
+Using big data analytics methodologies, we began by merging disparate datasets from previously disconnected sources, aligned and integrated the data, then de-identified the datasets using custom tools built by our scientists.
 Predictive models were then created to examine demographic profiles, identify predictive factors of opioid abuse and build a classification model to score patient risk.

 As a result, never-before-linked datasets now offer the agency actionable insights that were previously unattainable.
 And, a data ecosystem has been created that supports public policy decisions and intervention.